hmcts/cmc-claim-store/README.md

 ### Smoke and functional tests for Automated Acceptance Testing environment

 The [`src/aat`](src/aat) source set contains automatic tests which are executed in the delivery pipeline.
-They are intended to run against a real Claim Store instances after deployments to consecutive slots and environments.
+They are intended to run against real Claim Store instances after deployments to consecutive slots and environments.

 They can be run against local instance of Claim Store as well, but need some environment variables exported: